Call us now

 The start of menopause is typically accompanied by cardiovascular risk and weight increase.
 Numerous studies have demonstrated that HRT or hormone replacement therapy prevents postmenopausal weight gain.

 Learn more about hormone replacement therapy from the Merge Medical Center, an anti-aging treatment expert in South Carolina.
-Merge Medical Center’s physicians employ proven and effective treatments to halt, stop, and even reverse the symptoms of aging and encourage weight loss.
+Merge Medical Center’s practitioners employ proven and effective treatments to halt, stop, and even reverse the symptoms of aging and encourage weight loss.

 0 Shares